BND Hamburger Icon

 COVID-19 vaccination

 In November 2021, the Occupational Safety and Health Administration (OSHA) detailed its COVID-19 vaccination policies for employers.
-These rules require employers with at least 100 employees to ensure that all employees are vaccinated or taking weekly COVID-19 tests.
-They also require unvaccinated employees to wear masks, and they mandate paid time off (PTO) policies for employees to receive vaccinations during work hours.
+These rules required employers with at least 100 employees to ensure all employees are vaccinated or take weekly COVID-19 tests.
+They also required unvaccinated employees to wear masks and mandated paid time off (PTO) policies for employees to receive vaccinations during work hours.
+OSHA also required healthcare facilities that accept Medicare and Medicaid to fully vaccinate all their staff members.

 Did You Know?Did you know